ELELAB/MAVISp/README.md

 direct access to the MAVISp web service (e.g. because the outbound port that streamlit uses is blocked).
 It is however pretty slow and clunky, meaning it is not very effective for in-depth data exploration or analysis.
-It also requires to be able to connected with X forwarding to your server.
+It also requires to be able to connected with X forwarding to your server, and to have a web browser installed on your server.
 For a faster alternative that doesn't use X-forwarding see instructions below.

 1. connect to your server via ssh, with X forwarding: